usdigitalresponse/grants-ingest/CONTRIBUTING.md

 3. Provide a **code snippet** or **design mockup or sketch** if possible, to demonstrate its future use.

-By the way, your suggestions need not be restricted to changes to how this project works in a production environment!
-We would love to hear your ideas for improving all types of things,
+By the way, your suggestions do not need to be restricted to changes to how this project works in a production environment!
-including:
+We would love to hear your ideas for improving all types of things, including:
 - Ways to enhance the developer experience.
 - Testing and other maintainability strategies.
 - Automated CI/CD workflows.